Did you know that when you donate money to AKUN, more than 97% goes directly to projects?

 • Operational costs of this unit: about £580 or $700 or €690 per month (depending on the fluctuations of the currencies and exchange costs).
 This includes the salary of the teacher, teacher assistant and driver, petrol, maintenance, snacks for the kids, teaching materials…etc.

-• We cannot ask the parents to pay for this service as they don’t even earn enough for their daily subsistence (on a good day, they would earn $5 net)
+• Parents cannot be asked to pay for this service as they don’t even earn enough for their daily subsistence (on a good day, they would earn $5 net)

-• This project will rely solely on international charity funds until maybe the Cambodian government helps.
+• This project relies solely on international charity funds until maybe the Cambodian government helps.

 • Very difficult to reach any kind of sustainability in the near future.